Mozambique

 Overview

-Last reviewed - 13 August 2024Mozambique, a country in Southeast Africa with a coast on the Indian Ocean, is bordered by Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest.
-Mozambique existed for almost five centuries as a Portuguese colony until independence in 1975.
-It is divided into ten provinces and one city with provincial status, Maputo, which is the capital.
-Portuguese is the official language of Mozambique.
-The currency of Mozambique is the metical (MZN).
+Last reviewed - 17 July 2025Mozambique, a country in Southeast Africa with a coast on the Indian Ocean, is bordered by Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest, with a long coastline along the Indian Ocean.
+Formerly a Portuguese colony until gaining independence in 1975, Mozambique is administratively divided into ten provinces and the capital city of Maputo, which holds provincial status.
+The official language is Portuguese, and the local currency is the Mozambican Metical (MZN).

 PwC has an extensive network of offices in most countries on the African continent.
 PwC Mozambique offers a range of tax, legal, audit, advisory, and consulting services.
 Our professionals support clients with local knowledge and skills and with access to a broad range of other professionals across the PwC global network of firms.